wattsworth/joule/docs/modules.rst

 :ref:`sec-reader`, :ref:`sec-filter`, and :ref:`sec-composite`.

 Examples in the documentation below are available at http://git.wattsworth.net/wattsworth/example_modules.
-This repository provides templates for the basic module types as well as unit and integration testing infrastructure.
+This repository provides serveral examples of each module types and can be used as a template to design your own installable Joule modules.

 .. raw:: html